-Chef Ouita once wrote that “gardens are a true way of coping with frightening change by reminding us of the simple beauty found quite literally in our front yard.
-The herb garden is especially meaningful: I love how herbs are medicinal, beautiful, and flavorful all at the same time.
-The small blooms of the marigold tarragon, little lavender stems topped with purple buds – they make moments in the herb garden, and then the kitchen, feel special.”
+Chef Ouita says that “gardens remind us of the simple beauty found quite literally in our front yard.
+The herb garden is especially meaningful: herbs are medicinal, beautiful, and flavorful all at the same time.
+The small blooms of the marigold tarragon, little lavender stems topped with purple buds – they make moments in the kitchen, feel special.”

-David and the DirtWorks crew of Ian Feeback and Lauren Paget have planted flower beds and vegetable patches and now our garden is starting to produce enough to sustain our kitchen and fill flower vases for our dining rooms.
+David and his DirtWorks team have planted flower beds and vegetable patches and now our garden is starting to produce enough to sustain our kitchen and fill flower vases for our dining rooms.
 You’re invited to join us on our garden journey; the gate is always open!

 David brought our flower beds to life, turning a shade garden into one suited for full sun when its sheltering trees were felled by a summer storm.
 He tilled up land for a vegetable garden in Chris and Ouita’s backyard and the chefs picked out new and heirloom varieties of seeds to plant.
 A tea garden was filled with chamomile, mint, lemon balm, scented geranium, yarrow and calendula.